 Workforce Race Equality Standard (WRES)

 As part of the WRES, NHS service providers are required to complete a Reporting Template which is designed to give an overview of the organisation’s most recent implementation.
-Once completed, the Report Template should be published on the organisation’s website, links to the reports from the services we commission.
-Clinical Commissioning Groups (CCGs) are also asked to complete the WRES reporting template.
-Although CCGs are not required to publish this information in the interests of transparency, WNCCG had this approved at the Governing Body meeting in May 2018 and is available to view by clicking here.
+Once completed, the Report Template should be published on the organisation’s website.

-You can find out more information on the Workforce Race Equality Standard, along with the full technical guidance and requirements of CCGs and service providers on the NHS England website by clicking here.
+You can find out more information about WRES on the NHS England website, along with the full technical guidance and requirements for CCGs and service providers.